-- The right of benefit sharing, which gives farmers the right to be compensated for their contributions to the development and maintenance of genetic resources and for making them available for use in breeding - 2) The right to be involved in the development of national policies - Rights related to the protection of traditional knowledge relevant to genetic resources
+- The right of benefit sharing, which gives farmers the right to be compensated for their contributions to the development and maintenance of genetic resources and for making them available for use in breeding - 2) The right to be involved in the development of national policies - 3) Rights related to the protection of traditional knowledge relevant to genetic resources piece of legislation.

-As a corollary, farmers may also claim ownership over their local varieties and apply for PVP.
-There is controversy over whether some of these aspects of Farmers' Rights should be included in PVP legislation to allow countries to comply with TRIPS, CBD, and IT PGRFA through one piece of legislation.
 Many national PVP laws make no mention of these issues, but India recently enacted "The Protection of Plant Varieties and Farmers' Rights Act" and the Organization of African Unity produced model legislation for "The Protection of the Rights of Local Communities, Farmers, and Breeders, and for the Regulation of Access to Biological Resources."
 In a given country, decisions on how to treat Farmers' Rights will need to be based on an assessment of the major sources of innovation in plant breeding in the country, the aspirations of farming communities, and possibilities for administering and enforcing the wider aspects of Farmers' Rights.